Tarrytown, New York

-Tarrytown is a village in the town of Greenburgh in Westchester County, New York, United States.
+Tarrytown is a village in the town of Greenburgh in Westchester County, New York, United States, in the New York metropolitan area.
 It is located on the eastern bank of the Hudson River, approximately 25 mi north of Midtown Manhattan in New York City, and is served by a stop on the Metro-North Hudson Line.
-To the north of Tarrytown is the village of Sleepy Hollow (formerly "North Tarrytown"), to the south the village of Irvington and to the east unincorporated parts of Greenburgh.
-The Tappan Zee Bridge crosses the Hudson at Tarrytown, carrying the New York State Thruway (Interstates 87 and 287) to South Nyack, Rockland County and points in Upstate New York.
+To the north of Tarrytown is the village of Sleepy Hollow (formerly North Tarrytown).
+The Tappan Zee Bridge (officially, Mario Cuomo Bridge) crosses the Hudson River at Tarrytown, carrying the New York State Thruway (Interstates 87 and 287) to South Nyack, Rockland County and points in Upstate New York.
 The population was 11,860 at the 2020 census.

+Historically, the name "Tarrytown" was applied to a wider area around the village, including the neighboring communities of what is now Sleepy Hollow, Pocantico Hills, and Eastview; Sleepy Hollow was once considered a suburb of Tarrytown.